-The map above also shows the location of the Art Car Museum is located not far from the Beer Can House.
+The Art Car Museum is located not far from the Beer Can House.
 So if you enjoy viewing different types of folk art you just might want to make a day of it and enjoy seeing both locations.
 This eclectic museum is open from Wednesday to Sunday.
 Its address is 140 Heights Boulevard, Houston, Texas 77007.

 Ever since the days when horses and buggies were replaced by the first automobiles, people have become enamored with the horse power under the hoods of those vehicles.
 In America the Model T cars became the first massed produced ones on the road which were created by the Ford Motor Company.
 Those early cars were not always reliable and the roads were not as good as they became in later years.

 A funny story that relates back to the wedding journey of my husband’s grandparents in 1918 can be read here.
 It has to do with the road conditions and reliability of their “Old Henry Ford.”

 Here are some interesting facts regarding early automobiles, according to Wikipedia: